tdiesler/nessus-cardano/README.md

 ## Running the Cardano CLI

-We can also use the image above to run Cardano CLI commands.
+We can also use the image to run Cardano CLI commands.

 ```
+# Define the cardano-cli alias

-alias cardano-cli="docker exec -it relay cardano-cli"
+alias cardano-cli="docker run -it --rm \
+  -v /mnt/disks/data00:/opt/cardano/data \
+  nessusio/cardano cardano-cli"

 cardano-cli query tip --mainnet
 {